SUPPLY TERMS AND CONDITIONS

-Exit Point – a Meter Point where the Electricity Network Operator has agreed in Writing that a Meter is not
+Exit Point – a Meter Point where the Electricity Network Operator has agreed in Writing that a Meter is not required.

 Feed-In Tariff – the small-scale low-carbon feed-in tariff scheme introduced under the Energy Act 2008.
-Fixed

 Green Deal – the scheme of that name introduced under the Energy Act 2011.